Skip to content

 Configuration

-HSM's PKCS#11 library Dinamo is a layer above the native API of Dinamo.
+HSM 's PKCS#11 library Dinamo is one layer above the native API of Dinamo.
 You can consult the configuration options for the client library in the User Manual.

-Configuration is done through environment variables (prefixed with DFENCE_PKCS11_) that must be set in the scope of the system, the user or the process that loads the library.
+Configuration is done through environment variables (with prefix DFENCE_PKCS11_) which must be set in the scope of the system, user or process loading the library.

 Info